grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 He picked up the ship-to-ship.
 "Hemi, I think I'm on."

 "Ya, we can see the drag up here.
-We're going to shut down our engines, or we'll be dead in the water here in a matter of a few more minutes.
+We're going to trim our tanks to adjust for the _Gnat_ hanging on, and then shut down our engines.
+Otherwise we'll be dead in the water here in a matter of a few more minutes.
 Give a bang on that hatch and let's try opening it up."

 ### The hatch needs to be repaired